cybozu-go/neco/docs/update.md

 If on failure, `neco recover` command removes also this key.

-### OMSA
+### setup-hw

-Updater updates container image and restart OMSA service in any timing.
+Updater updates container image and restart setup-hw service in any timing.

 ### Serf